-Some foods are especially beneficial for the development of your baby’s brain, which is why a well-balanced diet is essential during pregnancy.
+Some foods are especially beneficial for the development of Your Child’s brain, which is why a well-balanced diet is essential during pregnancy.

 What the science says:

-Fatty fish, such as salmon or mackerel, is one of the best food sources for DHA, a substance #baby needs for normal brain development.
+Fatty fish, such as salmon or mackerel, is one of the best food sources for DHA, a substance Your Child needs for normal brain development.
 As your body does not produce DHA, you must get it from your food.

 Meat, poultry, or seafood

 You need to increase your zinc intake during pregnancy because your baby needs adequate amounts of zinc for brain development.
 Zinc is abundant in meat, such as lean beef, pork, and chicken.
 This important nutrient can also be found in seafood, such as fish, shrimp, crab, and lobster.
 Eat one or two servings of lean meat daily.
 Vegetables high in zinc include shiitake mushrooms, green peas, spinach, asparagus, broccoli, and sweet corn.

 Folic acid is one of the most critical nutrients you need before conception and during pregnancy.
 Eating a lot of dark green leafy vegetables, such as spinach, kale, and romaine lettuce, helps you consume enough.
 Folic acid is particularly important during the first few weeks of pregnancy when your baby’s nerves and brain are beginning to develop.
 It also helps close your baby’s neural tube and prevents birth defects like spina bifida.

 These are great sources of iodine, which is another critical nutrient.
 Iodine contributes to healthy brain and mental growth.
 Severe iodine deficiency can lead to mental retardation.
 Other sources of iodine are iodized salt, codfish, seaweed, yogurt and milk from cows, or iodine enriched milk from almond, oats, or soy.